-Mail your application at a US Post Office and pay for either Delivery Confirmation or Signature Confirmation.
-These are traceable Priority Mail options and are quicker than Certified Mail or Registered Mail.
+Mail your application at a U.S. Post Office and pay for either Delivery Confirma-tion or Signature Confirmation.
+These are both traceable Priority Mail options and are quicker than Certified or Registered Mail.

-It's not necessary to use the postal Express Service, if you've allowed plenty of time for the passport renewal process.
+It's not necessary to use Express Service for doing a passport renewal by mail, if you've allowed the proper amount of time for the process.

-This is the Post Office version of overnight service and will add sub-stantially to your shipping costs.
+Express Service is the Post Office's version of overnight delivery and will add substantially to your shipping costs.

-Only when you're short on time or doing an expedited passport renewal, is it worth extra money for faster shipping.
-And unless you ship overnight in both directions [twice the fee], you'll only save a few days time.
+Only if you're short on time or doing an expedited passport renewal, is it worth the extra dollars for faster shipping.
+And unless you use Express Service [overnight delivery] in both directions [twice the fee], you'll only save a few days' time.